CodebreakingAtCal/codebreaking-at-cal-website/docs/ProjectTest/Documentation/asymm.md

 | int expected |  |

-Verifies that the given RSA signature corresponds to the expected message by checking $(S^e \mod N) = M$.
+Verifies that the given RSA signature corresponds to the expected message.
 Returns True or False.